MortenMadsenLyngstad/RecipeHub/docs/release1/README.md

 ## Other relevant documentation

-There is documentation describing the project at the `root level` about structure, requirements and dependencies.
+There is documentation about structure, requirements and dependencies [here](../../readme.md).
-There is documentation about the core features in the finalized product and the app in general inside `group-project`.
+There is documentation about the core features in the finalized product and the app in general [here](../../group-project/README.md).

 ## Example data